Occupation Double

 Occupation Double (sometimes referenced as OD) is a Canadian French language reality show which first aired in 2003.
-It is broadcast on V, following a decade during which it was broadcast on TVA.
-The host of the show is comedian Jay Du Temple.
+It is broadcast on Noovo, following a decade during which it was broadcast on TVA.
+As of 2025, the hosts of the show are former contestant Frédéric Robichaud and partner, singer Alicia Moffet.
+The show was previously hosted by Jay Du Temple.

 The sixth edition of Occupation Double premiered on September 27, 2009.
 For the first time, the entirety of the show took place in a foreign country, the Dominican Republic.
 The seventh season took place in Whistler, British Columbia; the eighth, in Portugal; the ninth, in the United States; the tenth, in Spain and French Polynesia; the eleventh, in Indonesia; the twelfth, in Greece; and the thirteenth, in South Africa.
 In 2020, it was announced that the show would be filmed in Quebec due to the COVID-19 pandemic in Quebec in a season entitled, "OD: Chez Nous".

+Concept

+Occupation Double is a reality competition show featuring singles selected through auditions and seeking romantic relationships.
+The selected individuals live together in houses, generally separated by gender, and participate in various challenges and excursions designed to encourage relationships between contestants.

+Each week, a contestant is eliminated alternating by gender.
+The men eliminate one woman, and the next week vice versa until a finalist couple wins numerous prizes totaling several hundred thousand dollars.